2024 DoD Warrior Games Sitting Volleyball Preliminaries

-Athletes from different branches of service compete in the sitting volleyball preliminary games during the 2024 DoD Warrior Games at ESPN Wide World of Sports Complex in Lake Buena Vista, Florida, Jun.
-28, 2024.
+Team Navy athletes celebrate a win in the sitting volleyball preliminary games during the 2024 Department of Defense Warrior Games at ESPN Wide World of Sports Complex in Lake Buena Vista, Florida, June 28, 2024.
 The sitting volleyball tournament is one of three team sports events at the DoD Warrior Games.
 The Warrior Games are designed to enhance the recovery journeys of wounded, ill, injured service members and veterans outside of traditional therapy settings, bringing the community together for recovery in real time.
 The 10-day event is composed of more than 200 wounded, ill and injured service members and veteran athletes competing in 11 adaptive sporting events June 21-30, 2024.
-(U.S. Army Reserve video by Sgt.
+(U.S. Army Reserve Photo by Sgt.
 Ryan Ahmed)

 |Date Taken: